Independent Australian Cost Guides

 Richmond combines heritage workers' cottages with modern apartment developments, particularly along the Yarra corridor.
 Electricians working on the older housing stock (pre-1940) regularly find aluminium wiring, outdated fuse boxes, and inadequate earthing that needs rectification.
 The suburb's density means many homes share boundary walls, which can complicate cable routing for switchboard upgrades.

 Common concreting issues in Richmond: Very limited vehicular access — hand-mixed or pumped concrete only.
 Sandstone base rock often encountered in excavation.
-Retaining walls on steep harbour-facing blocks are common.
+Retaining walls on steep river-facing blocks are common.

 Access & parking: Notoriously difficult — one-way streets and no off-street parking add time to every job.